riscool78/RepData_PeerAssessment1/PA1_template.md

-  The plots clearly show that weekend activity is significantly lower than weekday activity.
+  The plots show that weekend activity is more consistent throughout the day than weekdays activity.